Our Programs for Treating Complex Trauma Effectively

 A Developing Condition Without a Formal Diagnostic Criteria

-It’s important to note that complex PTSD was not actually added to the Diagnostic and Statistical Manual, but most mental health professionals still treat it as a mental health condition that can be distinguishable from PTSD.
+It’s important to note that Complex PTSD has not yet been added to the Diagnostic and Statistical Manual, but most mental health professionals still treat it as a mental health condition that can be distinguishable from PTSD.

 If you feel you or a loved one may have the symptoms of complex trauma, our informal CPTSD testing tool offers an initial assessment that can then help determine if further diagnosis and treatment are needed.